JoaoBSzlachta/PythonAppWithDocker/README.md

 ```bash
 sudo docker run -p 5000:5000 graficoapp
 ```
+- note: "graficoapp" is the directory where the files are saved
+-
 ## Reference ##
 This project is a work for a DevOps class in my Computer Science course.